mohitpai/journey-optimizer.en/help/using/messages/consent.md

 Learn more on managing Privacy and the applicable regulations in the [Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html){target="_blank"}.

+>[!NOTE]
+>
+>In [!DNL Journey Optimizer], consent is handled by the Experience Platform [Consent schema](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html){target="_blank"}.
+By default, the value for the consent field is empty and treated as consent to receive your communications.
+You can modify this default value while onboarding to one of the possible values listed [here](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html#choice-values){target="_blank"} as needed.

 ## Opt-out management {#opt-out-management}

 Providing the capability to recipients to unsubscribe from receiving communications from a brand is a legal requirement.
 Learn more about the applicable legislation in the [Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/privacy/regulations/overview.html#regulations){target="_blank"}.